T800G/OfficeScroll/README.md

 ### IMPORTANT
 This add-in is not compatible with KatMouse and similar software.
 Excel.exe must be added to application ignore list in KatMouse options.<br>
 This add-in is not compatible with Excel Horizontal Scroll COM add-in, you need to uninstall it first.<br>
-If Windows AppLocker is active on your system, depending on the configuration, you may not be able to use this addon.
+If Windows AppLocker is active on your system, depending on the configuration, you may not be able to use this add-in.

 ## Install/Remove
 You can install this add-in as a standard user (non-administrator).<br/>